Educational Improvement Tax Credit (EITC)

 By participating in the Pennsylvania Educational Improvement Tax Credit (ETIC) program, businesses and individuals can control how their tax dollars are being spent – all while supporting the Beat The Streets Philadelphia.

 The Educational Improvement Tax Credit allows businesses to significantly reduce their Pennsylvania state tax liability by receiving tax credits for contributions to state-approved Educational Improvement Organizations such as Beat the Streets Philadelphia.

 A business may receive a tax credit equal to 75% of its contribution to Beat the Streets Philadelphia, up to a maximum of $750,000 per taxable year!
 This tax credit may be increased to 90% of the contribution made if the business firm agrees to provide the same amount of contribution for two consecutive years.

-Almost any individual or business who pays taxes to the state qualifies to participate.
+Almost any business who pays taxes to the state qualifies to participate.